top of page

 Being in a relationship should generally bring joy, support, and companionship.
 However, for some, the experience can be markedly different.
 If you’re questioning whether you’re in an abusive relationship, it’s crucial to understand the signs and recognise that your feelings are valid.

 Recognising the signs of an abusive relationship, however, can be challenging, especially when love, fear, and hope are intertwined.
-Abuse can take many forms—emotional, physical, sexual, financial, or psychological—and it’s not always easy to identify.
+Abuse can take many forms: emotional, physical, sexual, financial, or psychological.
+It’s not always easy to identify.
 If you’re questioning your relationship, this guide can help you understand the signs of abuse, how therapy can help, and steps you can take to prioritise your safety and well-being.
 This guide can apply to all relationships (romantic, friendship, family, colleague etc.).

 Deborah Gillard Counselling & Psychotherapy - UK therapist specialising in supporting people suffering from abuse.